FujiNetWIFI/fujinet-emulator-bridge/README.md

   Python 3 is needed and must be already installed.
 The command `python -V` (or `python3 -V`) should report Python version 3.x

   Open command prompt and change to the directory with obtained repository.
 From there enter subdirectory named `fujinet-bridge`.
-Start NetSIO hub with `python -m netsiohub`.
+Start NetSIO hub with `python -m netsiohub` (or `python3 -m netsiohub` if `python` command is not Python 3 in your environment).

 - Connect Altirra with NetSIO hub